cs1302uga/cs1302-ce03/README.md

 In your notes, clearly answer the following questions.
 These instructions assume that you are logged into the Nike server. **NOTE:** For this exercise, at least two group members will need access to Nike at the same time.
 When relevant, the instructions will refer to `user1`, `user2`, and `group` to indicate who should perform the actions for that step.
 Make sure you execute them in order.
+When asked for a command, please provide the full command that you typed to make the related action happen.
+If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.

 1. `user1`: Launch a terminal emulator and create the subdirectory structure seen below.
    In `Loop.java`, create the `cs1302.loop.Loop` class (fully qualified name) and write an infinite